CACI-International/ergo/ergo/user_guide/src/tutorial/advanced.md

 shared library and an executable, and write/run some unit tests for the library.

 ## Splitting our application
-Splitting up our application to used a shared library is as simple as you might expect, except we need to have a separate link step for the library:
+Splitting up our application to use a shared library is as simple as you might expect, except we need to have a separate link step for the library:

 ```ergo